eviltik/evilcluster/README.md

 * when you want one "Windows Service" (see https://nssm.cc/) with all in one

+# Design purposal

 This module aims at a pseudo monolithic architecture.
-The main process SPAWN workers. hen workers MAY FORKS when necessary (think about web server/api load balancing).
+The main process SPAWN workers.
+Then workers MAY FORKS when necessary (think about web server/api load balancing).

 ```